RaghvendraGarg/Akka-Wrapper/README.md

         Job build = JobBuilderFactory.get("build").start(additionRef).
-                next(subtractionRef).terminateIf(primeNumber).
+                next(subtractionRef).terminateIf(primeNumber). // will be terminated if the number after executing subtraction is a prime number else next step will be executed next(multiplicationRef).
-                next(multiplicationRef).  // will terminate if the number after executing multiplication is a even number else next step will be executed fork(evenNumber, addJob). // if the number after executing the above step is a prime number then Add job will be called.
+                fork(evenNumber, addJob). // if the number after executing the above step is an even number then Add job will be called.
                 // and will terminate after executing the last actor in Add job fork(isIsDivisibleByFive, subtractionJob). // if the number after executing the above step is divisible by 5 then Subtraction job will be called.
                 // and will terminate after executing the last actor in Subtraction job next(divisionRef). // if either of the above two conditions does not match then this call will be executed fork(isIsDivisibleBySeven, divisionJob).// if the above fork conditions were not met only then the call will reach here,
-                // and if the number is a prime number then division job will be initiated build(); // end
+                // and if the number is divisible by 7 then division job will be initiated build(); // end

         return build;